prakhar-ec/prakhar-ec.github.io/devlog/jan24-week-1.md

 title: January Week 1
 ---

-Dec 01 - Jan 07<br>
+Jan 01 - Jan 07<br>
 Week#: 01/52<br>

 ## Monday

 - Had the Orientation meet at 12 PM and that's it for todays day, office begins tomorrow.
 - Read a book to get myself to increase my attention span.

 ## Tuesday